JetBrains/teamcity-documentation/topics/server-health.md

 ## Scope and Severity

-The report enables you to define the analysis __scope__: you can select to analyze the global configuration or report on project\-related items.
+The report enables you to define the analysis __scope__: you can select to analyze the global configuration or report on project-related items.
 The scope available to you depends on the level of the __View Project__ permission granted to you. _Note that the report is not available for archived projects._

 The Server Health analysis also employs the __severity__ rating, depending on the issue impact on the configuration of the system on the whole or an individual project.